 We spent a good portion of one evening at the Lighthouse Point pool.
 In addition to the swimming pool, the kids splash pad had many cool sprinkler additions to it.

 Choosing a place with a pool and outdoor experiences is important for my family.
-We like to be outdoors and it is a great way to regulate.
-Also, with a pickey eater, having the microwave and fridge allowed us to prepare the safe foods that my son enjoys.
+We like to be outdoors and it is a great way to help my son regulate.

 Camping at Lighthouse Point